15 Sample Letters to Appeal a Parking Fine

 Remember, the key to a successful parking ticket appeal is to be polite, concise, and factual.

-See also 15 Sample Letters to Appeal a Parking Ticket
+See also 20 Sample Letters of Appeal for Social Security

 Stick to the relevant details and avoid emotional pleas or excuses.